nrdxp/nrd.sh/content/blog/store-was-never-the-point.md

 everything on names bound to signed pointers,[^atom-reforged] I thought I was tidying up atom.
 I wasn't.
 I had removed the last thing that made a *derivation* necessary, and I didn't notice, because I was still thinking in derivations.
-That is the trap in a single frame: the model is good enough that even the person taking it apart mistakes the scaffolding for the structure.
+That is the trap in a single frame: the Nix model is good enough that even the person taking it apart mistakes the scaffolding for the structure.
 Atoms don't reimplement the derivation.
 They make it redundant.
 I couldn't see it from inside the Nix way of thinking, the same way of thinking that has the whole ecosystem digging, with enormous skill, in the wrong direction.